 How to Use a Spiralizer as an Apple Slicer

-You’re about to see that spiralizers make quick work of slicing apples super-thin!
+You’re about to see that spiralizers make quick work of slicing apples super thin!
 This process works best with a firm-fleshed apple variety, like Honeycrisp, Pink Lady, Rome or Jonagold.
+Some of these heirloom apples would work great, too.

 - Start by washing and peeling each apple